Analytics & TestingContent MarketingCustomer Data PlatformsEmail Marketing & AutomationMarketing & Sales VideosMarketing Infographics

 How to Create Buyer Personas

 Creating personas may require heavy research on affinity mapping, ethnographic research, netnography, focus groups, analytics, surveys, and internal data.
-More often than not, companies look to professional market research companies that do demographic, firmographic, and geographic analysis of their customer base; then, they perform a series of qualitative and quantitative interviews with your customer base.
+More often than not, companies look to professional market research firms to conduct demographic, firmographic, and geographic analysis of their customer base; then they conduct a series of qualitative and quantitative interviews with their customer base.

 At that point, the results are segmented, information is compiled, each persona is named, the goals or call-to-action are communicated, and the profile is constructed.